NFPA 25 Overview:

 General guidelines for testing, inspecting, maintaining, and various requirements for water-based fire protection systems are included.
 These minimum requirements are designed to “ensure a reasonable degree of protection” from fire, as stated in NFPA 25 section 1.2.1.

-NFPA 25 addresses a wide range of water-based fire protection systems.
+This code addresses a wide range of water-based fire protection systems.
 Such as sprinkler systems, standpipe and hose systems, fixed water spray systems, water mist systems, foam-water sprinkler systems, and even private fire hydrants.

-NFPA 25 also addresses private fire service mains, fire pumps, water storage tanks, and valves that control system flow.
+25 also addresses private fire service mains, fire pumps, water storage tanks, and valves that control system flow.

 NFPA 25 overviews the following: